-- capital already taken into account when the applicant is receiving Universal Credit, Income Support, income-based Jobseeker's Allowance, or income-related Employment and Support Allowance; - payments of arrears or compensation in respect of any specified benefit, discretionary housing payment, and tax credit, for a period of 52 weeks from the date of receipt of those arrears; - payments made under a local welfare provision (formerly part of the Social Fund) sometimes known as occasional assistance; - any payment to rectify or compensate for an official error relating to specified social security benefits, but where the payment is £5,000 or more, only as long as the payment is made on or after the date on which council tax reduction is awarded and only for the duration of that award; - where an applicant is entitled to council tax reduction solely through the alternative council tax reduction route (see Appendix 2), all their capital is ignored.
+- capital already taken into account when the applicant is receiving Universal Credit, Income Support, income-based Jobseeker's Allowance, or income-related Employment and Support Allowance; - payments of arrears or compensation in respect of any specified benefit, discretionary housing payment, and tax credit, for a period of 52 weeks from the date of receipt of those arrears; - payments made under a local welfare provision (formerly part of the Social Fund) sometimes known as occasional assistance; - any payment of a Widowed Parent's Allowance made to the survivor of a cohabiting partnership following the death of their partner, who was entitled to Widowed Parent's Allowance before 9th February 2023, and in respect of the period ending the day before a claim for Widowed Parent's Allowance is made.
+The payment is ignored for a period of 52 weeks from the date of receipt or 1st April 2024, whichever is later; - any payment of a Bereavement Support Payment made for the first month of entitlement, for a period of 52 weeks from the date of receipt of the payment; - any payment of a Bereavement Support Payment made to the survivor of a cohabiting partnership, following the death of their partner, who was entitled to Bereavement Support Payment before 9th February 2023 at the higher rate and the payment is for more than one month's entitlement.
+The payment is ignored for a period of 52 weeks from the date of receipt or 1st April 2024, whichever is later; - any payment to rectify or compensate for an official error relating to specified social security benefits, but where the payment is £5,000 or more, only as long as the payment is made on or after the date on which council tax reduction is awarded and only for the duration of that award; - where an applicant is entitled to council tax reduction solely through the alternative council tax reduction route (see Appendix 2), all their capital is ignored.